codaWallah/Sohaila-s-Kitchen/README.md

 ## 👩‍🍳 Author

-Created and maintained by **[CODAWALLAH}**, a culinary enthusiast and developer, combining the passion for code and cuisine.
+Created and maintained by **CODAWALLAH** by Mohd.
+Anash, a culinary enthusiast and developer, combining the passion for code and cuisine.

 ## 📬 Contact